-b.
-Impairment of property, plant and equipment

-The carrying amount of the Group's property, plant and equipment is reviewed at each reporting date to determine whether there is any indication of impairment.
-If such indication exists, the asset's recoverable amount is estimated.
-For the purposes of impairment testing, assets are grouped at the lowest level for which there are separately identifiable cash flows - cash generating units (CGU).
-The Group continues to assess Parafield Airport and Adelaide Airport as separate CGUs.
+Following any impairment of property, plant and equipment and any write-offs of capital work in progress, the Group has also considered whether there is any further indication of impairment at the cash-generating unit level.
+The Group has assessed Parafield and Adelaide Airports and investment property as separate cash-generating units.
 An impairment loss is recognised in the statement of profit or loss and other comprehensive income in relation to Parafield Airport.

-The Group also considered its enterprise market valuation and the long-term nature of its assets and concluded that there is no impairment at the Adelaide Airport cash-generating unit level.
-The Group has assessed that there were no indicators of impairment of non-financial assets at 30 June 2022.
+The Group also considered its enterprise market valuation and the long-term nature of its assets and concluded that there is no further impairment at the cash-generating unit level.